the-codeslinger/HotkeyAutoExecute/README.md

 I cannot say.
 Right now, it does exactly what I need, and it took me two years since my first attempt to solve the problem before I added some polish to it.
 Nevertheless, it can still benefit from a few sprinkles of love here and there.
-For example, while writing this blog post, I noticed that the window still says “Main Window” instead of HotkeyAutoExecute 🤦.
 The application does not have an icon, and the question mark icons I use for help I have repurposed verbatim from my [WorkTracker][wrkt] utility.

-Maybe I could find a way to improve the UX or do some refactoring to make it at least compilable on other platforms.
-This way, I could develop visual features without needing my Windows box.
+Maybe I could find a way to improve the UX or do some refactoring to improve the class and method naming.
+The development was palgued by chasing problems and solutions.
+Therefore, some details have been left unpolished in the pursuit of a working implementation.

 Because of these minor flaws, I did not yet give it a 1.0 version number.
 It is 0.8.0 for now.